microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 1. **Define inputs** - When a CIT declares a module, it will configure the module using the module's exposed input variable names.
 These variables will pass values to the attributes of the resource blocks internal to the module.
 These inputs have also been defined for you below:

     This table describes the public inputs the module exposes in order to provide templates with the ability to configure module features.
-Inputs without default values are required configuration inputs.
+CIT's are required to satisfy inputs which do not have default values.

     | input var | type | default value | provider | description |
     |---|---|---|---|---|